-The instruction will remain in effect for the specified SV channel and PRN, even if the assigned satellite subsequently sets.
+The instruction remains in effect for the specified SV channel and PRN, even if the assigned satellite subsequently sets.
 If the satellite Doppler offset of the assigned SV channel exceeds that specified by the window parameter of the ASSIGN command, the satellite may never be acquired or re-acquired.
 If a PRN has been assigned to a channel and the channel is currently tracking that satellite, when the channel is set to AUTO tracking, the channel will immediately idle and return to automatic mode.

-To cancel the effects of ASSIGN, you must issue one of the following:
+To cancel the effects of ASSIGN, you must issue the following:

-- The ASSIGN command with the state set to AUTO - The UNASSIGN command
+• The ASSIGN command with the state set to AUTO

-These will return SV channel control to the automatic search engine immediately.
+This returns SV channel control to the automatic search engine immediately.

-- 1. Assigning a PRN to an SV channel does not remove the PRN from the search space of the automatic searcher; only the SV channel is removed (i.e. the searcher may search and lock onto this PRN on another channel).
-The automatic searcher only searches for PRNs 0 to 37 for GPS channels and 0 to 50 for Galileo channels. - 2.
+- ☑ 1.
+Assigning a PRN to an SV channel does not remove the PRN from the search space of the automatic searcher; only the SV channel is removed (i.e. the searcher may search and lock onto this PRN on another channel).
+The automatic searcher only searches for PRNs 1 to 32 for GPS channels and 1 to 32 for Galileo channels. - 2.
 Assigning an SV channel will set the Channel Assignment bit to 1 for forced assignment in the Channel Tracking Status field of the RANGE log.
-The RANGE log is specified in Section 6.3.5 on Page 82. - 3.
-The doppler field applies to L1 GPS and Galileo channels only.
+The RANGE log is specified in Section 6.3.5 on Page 84.